Top Tips to Renovate a Cast Iron Fireplace

 Painting or Polishing the Cast Iron Fireplace

-Once the fireplace is completely stripped off all the old coatings, the two options are either to paint it or polish it.
+Once the fireplace is completely stripped off all the old coatings, the two options are either to paint it or apply grate polish.
 There are many choices of paint or polish.
-The best choice of polish is a stove and grate polish such as Liberon, Hotspot, or Stovax traditional black grate polish, best applied with a rag.
-Using WD40 gives a burnished look, and also seals the grate polish.
-If the fireplace is exposed to cold air, apply an additional layer of black lead or iron paste, for effective protection.
-If painting, apply a coat of red oxide as the first layer, to prevent rusting.
+The best choice of polish is a stove and grate polish such as Liberon or zip traditional black grate polish, best applied with a soft cloth and once dried buffed up with a nylon bristled brush a deeper shine can than be achieved by rubbing with a cloth.
+If painting, apply a coat of metal primer as the first layer, to prevent rusting.
 Finally, after the coatings dry, apply the desired colour of paint.

 Renovating a period cast iron fireplace as a DIY project takes much effort, but is hugely satisfying and rewarding.
 To get the best results for the effort, it is imperative to go about the work in a systematic way, adhering to the time-tested best practises.